marhanura/countup/README.md

 # countup

-Promotional UI that displays the number of subscribers on the homepage.
+Lemonews is a news outlet with subscription option which sends weekly newsletter to its subscribers.
+The page shows a promotional UI that displays the number of subscribers on the homepage.

 How to run the project: